JojiiOfficial/LiveBudsCli/README.md

 # Polybar
 ![Polybar](.imgs/polybar.png)
 <br>
-You can display the status of your buds live in your polybar with [this script](https://github.com/JojiiOfficial/LiveBudsCli/tree/master/scripts/polybar.sh)
+You can display the status of your buds in your polybar with [this script](https://github.com/JojiiOfficial/LiveBudsCli/tree/master/scripts/polybar.sh)
 <br>
 To achieve this, you have to add following to your polybar config and move the script into your polybar script folder.
 Don't forget to add `buds` to the modules section.
 ```